The Researchfish 2020 submission exercise is now closed.

-The PGR Service will also provide a list of students to School PGR Directors in the final stages of the submission period so that the School PGR Director and/or Supervisor can contact any students/graduates who have not yet submitted to try and encourage them to do so.
+The PGR Service will also provide a list of postgraduate researchers to School PGR Directors and a list of taught postgraduate students to Course Directors in the final stages of the submission period so that the School PGR Director, Course Director and/or Supervisor can contact any students/graduates who have not yet submitted to try and encourage them to do so.

 The Researchfish 'Help and Support' website is available at https://app.researchfish.com/helpwiz.

-More video tutorials are available via the dedicated Researchfish YouTube channel.
+More video tutorials are available via the dedicated Researchfish Help Videos webpage.

 What support is available from the University?